dfcreative/split-keys/README.md

 # SplitKeys

-For each comma-separated key on object create property.
+For each comma-separated key in object create a separate property.
 That way you can gracefully declarare objects:

 Before: